2019-ncovgroup/2019-nCoVdata/docs/index.rst

 *POC: Rick Stevens (Argonne National Laboratory)*

-Argonne is leading and coordinating five related computational efforts aimed at improving our understanding of the SARS-nCoV-2 virus, the associated COVID-19 disease, and accelerating the development of treatment options including antiviral drugs and vaccines.
+Argonne is leading and coordinating five related computational efforts aimed at improving our understanding of the SARS-nCoV-2 virus and the associated COVID-19 disease in order to accelerate the development of treatment options including antiviral drugs and vaccines.
 This computational effort complements the experimental laboratory efforts at Argonne and elsewhere.
-The overall effort includes team members from multiple laboratories (Argonne and Brookhaven) multiple universities (University of Chicago, University of Illinois, University of Virginia, Rutgers University and George Mason University) and private research centers (JC Venter Institute).
+The growing team includes members from multiple laboratories (Argonne and Brookhaven), universities (University of Chicago, University of Illinois, University of Virginia, Rutgers University and George Mason University), and private research centers (JC Venter Institute).

-As of Thursday March 5th, there were 57 researchers involved in the effort coordinating their work online via real-time messaging, conferencing, email and file sharing.
-Argonne’s ALCF has made special queues available on the ALCF machines for the research groups to gain rapid access to needed computing and Argonne and Brookhaven have also identified additional computing resources for the team’s use.
-These activities are combining bioinformatics analysis, simulation and machine learning and are building a local collection of relevant datasets.
+As of Thursday March 5th, there were 57 researchers on the team, coordinating their work online via real-time messaging, conferencing, email and file sharing.
+Argonne’s Leadership Computing Facility (`ALCF <https://alcf.anl.gov>`_) has made special queues available on the ALCF machines for the research groups to gain rapid access to needed computing.
+Argonne and Brookhaven have also identified additional computing resources for the team’s use.
+These activities are combining bioinformatics analysis, simulation, and machine learning while building a local collection of relevant datasets.

 In addition, Argonne is making time on our computers available to any research group that needs significant computing for coronavirus work.

 The five lines of attack include: